Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 %
 % Decision Neuroscience Lab's code
 %
-% This is a block comment!
+% I am a block comment!
 %
 % This code helps to find the best pizza places in Melbourne.
 %